johnymontana/dgraph-client-app/README.md

   - Hover tooltips showing detailed node information
   - Toggle between graph and JSON views

+- **Schema-Aware Autocomplete**
+  - Intelligent suggestions based on your current Dgraph schema
+  - Context-sensitive completions for DQL queries and schema editing
+  - Predicate suggestions derived from your connected database
+  - Function and directive autocompletion
+  - Keyword suggestions for common DQL operations

 ## Project Architecture

 The application is built with a modern React architecture using Next.js as the framework.
 Here's an overview of the project structure: